Contact Us for a Free Consultation (213) 542-0979

 Marijuana Sales

-Possessing Marijuana For Sales – California Health & Safety Code 11359
+Possessing Marijuana For Sales – Health & Safety Code 11359

-For individuals that are greedy and try to get involved with too much marijuana, have weapons and do things the wrong way, then they're being arrested and charged with selling marijuana and end up in criminal court.
+Individuals who are greedy and try to get involved with too much marijuana have weapons and do things the wrong way.
+They're being arrested and charged with selling marijuana and end up in criminal court.

-One, it's not as serious so judges and prosecutors don't take it as serious; and it's not a felony any longer so you don't get a felony conviction on your record which prevents you from owning, using or possessing any weapons — which is obviously a big problem.
+One, it's not as serious, so judges and prosecutors don't take it as severe, and it's not a felony any longer, so you don't get a felony conviction on your record which prevents you from owning, using or possessing any weapons — which is a big problem.

 Marijuana Sales and Federal Law

-So, marijuana use, marijuana possession and marijuana sales has really been watered down by the legislature, the California voters and society.
-Not only in California, not only in Los Angeles but across the nation laws are changing left and right.
+So, marijuana use, marijuana possession, and marijuana sales have been watered down by the legislature, the California voters, and society.
+Not only in California, Los Angeles, and across the nation, laws are changing left and right.

 Possession of Marijuana with Intent to Sell - Health & Safety Code 11359